-Many thanks to all those who voted for us.
+We'd like to thank all those who kindly voted for us.

 Cholsey Farm was the venue chosen by Clean Up Britain to re-start their 'Don't Trash our Future' anti-littering campaign.
 A striking image of a lesser spotted woodpecker was sprayed onto a field with eco-friendly paints that will wash away in a week or two.
 Kenny Logan, well-known rugby player came on site to launch the press campaign which will run in various publications and social media this weekend.